cloudogu/k8s-backup-operator/docs/operations/exclude_patterns_for_a_restore_en.md

 ## Interaction

 These two exclusion processes should be used together.
-This makes it possible to keep resources that are in the cluster before importing a restore and to use them afterwards.
+This makes it possible to keep resources in the cluster before importing a restore and to continue using them afterwards.